Sheikh Jarrah controversy: Karm Al-Ja’ouni (Shimon HaTzadik)

 In August 2009, the al-Hanoun and al-Ghawi families were evicted from two homes in Sheikh Jarrah and Jewish families moved in after a Supreme Court ruling that the property was owned by Jews.
 The United Nations coordinator for the Middle East Peace Process, Robert Serry condemned the decision: "These actions heighten tensions and undermine international efforts to create conditions for fruitful negotiations to achieve peace."
 The US State Department called it a violation of Israel's obligations under the Road map for peace.
 Palestinian negotiator Saeb Erekat said "Tonight, while these new settlers from abroad will be accommodating themselves and their belongings in these Palestinian houses, 19 newly homeless children will have nowhere to sleep."
 Yakir Segev of the Jerusalem municipal council responded: "This is a matter of the court.
 It is a civil dispute between Palestinian families and those of Israeli settlers, regarding who is the rightful owner of this property...
 Israeli law is the only law we are obliged to obey."

 The Palestinian families being evicted from Sheikh Jarrah owned property inside Israel (inside the Green Line), including in West Jerusalem, before 1948.
 Their properties were transferred to Israel under its Absentee Property Law.
 Palestinian families have offered to leave Sheikh Jarrah if they could get their pre-1948 property back.
 Conversely, one evicted Palestinian offered his home in Sarafand, Israel, in exchange for acquiring ownership of his home in Sheikh Jarrah; he did not receive a response to his proposal.

 Palestinians and Israeli settlers clashed on 6 May 2021.
 Palestinian protesters had been holding nightly outdoor iftars.
-On 6 May, Israeli settlers and Otzma Yehudit set up a table across the street from the Palestinians.
+On 6 May, Israeli settlers and Jewish Power set up a table across the street from the Palestinians.
 Social media videos showed both sides hurling rocks and chairs at each other.
 Israeli police intervened to keep the peace and arrested at least 7 people.
 The pending evictions are considered a contributory cause of the 2021 Israel–Palestine crisis.

 Israel's Supreme Court had been expected to deliver a ruling on 10 May 2021 on whether to uphold the eviction of Palestinian families from the Sheikh Jarrah neighbourhood that had been permitted by a lower court.
 The order covers 13 families, 58 people including 17 children.
 Six families were to be evicted by 2 May (subject to Supreme Court ruling) and a further seven families by 1 August.
 On 9 May 2021, the Israeli Supreme Court delayed the expected decision on evictions for 30 days, after an intervention from Attorney General of Israel Avichai Mandelblit.